QDROs can be used to secure child support and security interests in a participant’s qualified plan benefits to the non-participant spouse.

 Often overlooked is the use of a qualified domestic relations order (QDRO) to provide for the collection or security of child support.
-The term "domestic relations order" means any judgment, decree or order which relates to the provision of child support, alimony payments or marital rights to a spouse, former spouse, child or other dependent of a participant.
+The term “domestic relations order” means any judgment, decree or order which relates to the provision of child support, alimony payments or marital rights to a spouse, former spouse, child or other dependents of a participant.
 Most uses of QDROs are for the outright, unconditional assignment of present or future monetary interests in the participant’s benefits to an alternate payee for his or her marital property rights.
 However, a QDRO can be used to assign benefits to fund or secure payment child support obligations.
 Without the use of a QDRO, child support is simply an unsecured obligation to make support payments.
 If the obligor fails to make the required payments, the obligee and the state have an enforcement problem.
-However, with a use of provisions incorporated in a QDRO, a third party, the retirement plan, insures that the support payments will be made, at least to the extent that a participant has an interest in the plan.
+However, with the use of provisions incorporated in a QDRO, a third party, the retirement plan, insures that the support payments will be made, at least to the extent that a participant has an interest in the plan.

 When considering the use of a QDRO to provide for support payments, the timing of the payments is an important consideration.
 There are generally two types of plans to be evaluated when considering the use of a QDRO to provide for or secure the payment of child support: (1) defined benefit plans and (2) defined contribution plans.
 Defined benefit plans generally provide for a series of payments over the life of the participant beginning at the retirement age of the participant.
 Defined contribution plans provide for a lump sum payment on or after the participant’s retirement.
 However, alternate payees, in the case of qualified plans, can have access to a participant’ benefits at the participant’s “earliest retirement age.”

 When considering a QDRO for the collection of child support, the limitations of each type of plan should be considered.
-Defined benefit plans which do not provide for lump sum distributions, pay the benefits out over the life of the alternate payee.
+Defined benefit plans which do not provide for lump-sum distributions, pay the benefits out over the life of the alternate payee.
 If the alternate payee is the child and the child is of a young age, the payments will be greatly reduced from the participant’s accrued benefit to account for the increased length of time the benefits will be paid.

 The requirements of the support should be matched as close as possible to the plan provisions.
 If a defined benefit plan is to be considered for the payment of immediate benefits, it should be close to or in pay status.
 If a defined contribution plan is to be considered, the child support should be in the form of a lump sum payment.
-Either a defined benefit plan or defined contribution plan can be considered when dealing with past due child support.
+Either a defined benefit plan or a defined contribution plan can be considered when dealing with past-due child support.

 While there are no special rules for the use of QDROs for child support, state family law rules and the requirements of a QDRO cannot be in conflict.